 SomerStat: The Mayor's Office of Innovation and Analytics

 SomerStat is a performance management team working within the Mayor's Office in the City of Somerville.
-SomerStat integrates data into City decision-making; partners with City departments to improve operational efficiency and constituent satisfaction; contributes to the City's policy planning and implementation; and increases governmental transparency by sharing data with the community.
-In this work we strive to be innovative, for us, that means helping departments find the right solutions to their challenges.
+SomerStat integrates data into City decision-making; supports the operations of City departments; contributes to the City's policy planning and implementation; and increases governmental transparency by sharing data with the community.

 SomerStat plays a key role in the City's COVID response, ensuring the emergency response team has the data they need to make decisions in real time.
-Visit the City's COVID-19 dashboard to learn about how COVID has impacted our community
+Visit the City's Infectious Illness Dashboard to learn about how COVID and Flu impact our community.

 In 2011, Somerville became the first municipality in the United States to survey its residents on happiness and wellbeing.
 Somerville was inspired by David Cameron's creation of a wellbeing index in the United Kingdom and Bhutan's attempts to track gross national happiness, as well as a worldwide shift in focus from economic measurements of wellbeing to socio-emotional indicators.
 The Happiness Survey was designed by SomerStat with the input of academic partners and experts on measuring wellbeing.